SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

         ```
 * [ ] TODO - any other prep

+* [ ] Run data validation scripts.
+These scripts compare data between the warehouse and the data marts.
+    * TODO - describe this
 * [ ] (Optional) "Before" Smoke Test.
 You may want to go through some of the steps of the smoke test before doing the
 upgrade, just to make sure any problems are new.
 This may require temporarily providing access for your QA volunteers.